 Yes!
 However, you may only have your ballot mailed to your school address if your school is located outside of Fairfax County.
 Alternately, you may have it mailed to your home address, where you are registered to vote.

 Important!
-The Statement of Absentee Voter must be completed using your voter registration address -- this is where you are registered to vote in Fairfax County, not your school address.
+The form on the back of the ballot return envelope must be completed using your voter registration address -- this is where you are registered to vote in Fairfax County, not your school address.

 2. Can I just email my marked ballot to you?
 Can I vote online?